 Chris took an unconventional approach by acknowledging to his students that not everything that he is teaching them was directly necessary for their lives.
 Instead, he noted when math content was useful for the SATs and college access, and he also frequently invited his students to think of math exercises and homework problems as intellectual “cross-training.”
 Just as high school runners or soccer players run up and down the stairs to improve their aerobic capacity, mathematics can build analytical skills and mental toughness that will help students in many aspects of their lives.
 His students began to refer to their practice as “running the stairs.”
 Chris felt that his students noticed and appreciated his authenticity, and that this made them more open to the idea that math can build a broader range of thinking skills.

-Chris also spoke often with his fellow teachers involved in the Engagement Project to compare results and trade ideas about strategies to use in the classroom.
+Chris also spoke often with fellow teachers who were using Copilot to compare results and trade ideas about strategies to use in the classroom.
 In particular, he worked with a co-teacher to conduct follow-up interviews with his students about their answers and to ask how Chris could make class more meaningful and engaging.
 The process helped Chris to get a richer picture of his students’ experiences and to get ideas for improvements.

 Chris saw a remarkable 26 percentage-point improvement in his survey results around Meaningful Work between January 28 and March 24, 2019.
-In addition, Chris said, the students in his focal class began “beating other classes in unit assessments [even though they came in lowest.]
-I think that's an amazing trend that speaks to the value of culture and the value of the three domains” emphasized by the Engagement Project.
+In addition, Chris said, the students in his focal class began “beating other classes in unit assessments [even though they previously came in lowest.]
+I think that’s an amazing trend that speaks to the value of culture and the value of the domains [emphasized in Copilot].”